aetheric-oss/web-aetheric-scanner/README.md

 ## Running on iOS

+MAKE SURE YOU ARE CONNECTED TO RELIABLE INTERNET.

+If this is the first time running the app, run `npx cap add ios` to add the iOS platform.

 Run `npx cap open ios` to open the project in Xcode.
 Then, add the following to your `info.plist`: